PECR · ePrivacy · Direct marketing

 Deterministic scoring · DPC/ICO-grounded · Human approval

-The classifier is pure code grounded in Ireland's S.I.
+Acompli's classifier is pure code grounded in Ireland's S.I.
 336/2011 rules and the UK ICO's Direct Marketing Guidance — no persistence, no autonomous action.
 A separate review service routes the scored artifact and recommended action into a DPO-and-above queue.

 1. Read the actual message

 Supports DOCX, XLSX, PDF, HTML, EML, TXT, and images via a vision pass — so scanned campaigns, screenshots, and multi-format mailers all go through the same evaluation, not just plain text.
+Acompli keeps the reviewed artefact attached to the determination, so the message on record is the message that was assessed.

 2. Score against weighted marketing flags